-- Ask your schools about their use of technology and digital privacy using these sample questions. - 2.
-Join an advisory board to create recommendations for your school district (see these Sample District-Wide Recommendations). - 3.
-Join the Phone-Free Schools Movement. - 4.
-Learn more about policy and other actions you can take at fairplayforkids. org/act, designitforus. org/take-action, and democraticmedia.org/.
+- Ask your schools about their use of technology and digital privacy using these sample questions. - Join an advisory board to create recommendations for your school district (see these Sample District-Wide Recommendations). - 3.
+Join the Phone-Free Schools

+Movement. - 4.
+Learn more about policy and other actions you can take at fairplayforkids.org/act and designitforus.org/take-action.